 The well-worth-riding Camel Trail cycleway (bicycles for hire) follows the river Camel from Bodmin Moor to Padstow.
 Pencarrow is a beautiful house with wonderful garden.
 Tintagel has a ruined castle (King Arthur's?) on a wild headland.
 St Juliot church was restored by Thomas Hardy and 'a pair of blue eyes' nearly fell down a Crackington cliff.
 Bodmin Moor, its highest hills quite mountainous, is only a little way inland and Blisland, on its northern edge, is one of Cornwall's prettiest villages - makes a change from sea: so does lovely Lanhydrock (see Cornwall's 'Med').
 Not far to Eden (see South Cornwall).

 St Kew: little village (good food pub, medieval church) amid trees in a valley, off the beaten track.
 Golf, 1 mile.
 Sea at Port Isaac/Port Gaverne (cove beach), 3½ miles, or Polzeath (splendid sand/surf beach), 5½, or Rock (sandy beach, watersports, sailing school and St Enodoc golf course), 4½.
-Camel Trail, 4.
+Camel Trail, 4 miles.